Working With COPD

 Finding the Right Career

 You may find a change of career is a better proposition, as you can look for a job that will be COPD-friendly.
-With that I mean a workplace that doesn’t have the problems you’ve had to deal with in the past — no stairs, smoke-free, flexible hours, and/or closer to home.
+With that I mean a workplace that does not have the problems you have had to deal with in the past — no stairs, smoke-free, flexible hours, and/or closer to home.

 Many workplaces these days are allowing and encouraging employees to work from home a few days a week.